dschreij/effort-server/README.md

 ### Configuring connection parameters

-In the item `SessionSettings` in the EFFORT experiment, you can enter the IP address and port of both the computer running MongoDB and the meteor app.
+In the item `SessionSettings` in the EFFORT experiment, you can enter the IP address and port of both the computer running MongoDB and the effort-server.
 Usually, this is one and the same computer, unless you have chosen to install MongoDB on a different machine than the one you are running the effort server on.

 ![Example settings](doc/OS_settings.jpg)

 In the screenshot above, the IP address `127.0.0.1` is used, which commonly refers to the computer you are working on, or the 'localhost'.
 If you run meteor on the same computer as you start the experiment on, the default setting work out-of-the-box.
 More likely, the server runs on a different computer, and you need to adjust the IP addresses (and if necessary to port suffix, which can be found after the colon (:)) to the right ones.

 - *mongo_url*: The IP address and port on which the Mongo server is running.
-The default port (when running the Mongo version that is included with Meteor) is `3001`.
+The default port when running the Mongo version that is included with Meteor is `3001`.
+The default port that is used by  external MongoDB installations is `27017`.
 - *db_name*: The name of the database in MongoDB.
 When Mongo is run from Meteor, this is usually simply called 'meteor'.
+For external MongoDB installations, this is `effort` (because of the last part of the MONGO_URL in `run.bat`, which is `/effort`, and constitutes the database name to use.)
 - *with_db*: `yes` if the experiment should attempt to connect to the database, `no` if it should run without the database (for testing purposes).
 - *toy_server*: The IP address and port on which the toy selection server can be found (which is part of the Meteor app that also displays the sessions and leaderboard).
 Usually this is the same as the IP address specified in `mongo_url`, only the port is different (`3000`)